Please enable JavaScript.

 to be able to pay college.

-American Education is provided by public, private or home schools and is mandatory from age 5 until age 16 (18 in some states).
+American Education is provided by public, private or home schools and the compulsory school age varies depending on the state, normally being mandatory from ages 5 to 16 (18 in some states).

 Compulsory education is divided into 3